MSc Pharmaceutical Industry Advanced Training (PIAT) / Overview

 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Develop skills in industrial pharmacy from the fundamentals of formulations and applications of different dosage forms to quality control and clinical trials, and pharmaceutical microbiology from monitoring and control to water aspects and antimicrobials.
+- Develop skills in industrial pharmacy from the fundamentals of formulations and applications of different dosage forms to quality control and clinical trials, and/or pharmaceutical microbiology from monitoring and control to water aspects and antimicrobials.

 - Fit study around your other commitments thanks to the part-time distance learning nature of this course.

 - Choose from over 25 study units (none being compulsory).

 - Gain industry-recognised qualifications from a leading university and training relevant to Qualified Person recognition.

 - Study at a university ranked 5th in the UK and 14th in the world for pharmacy and pharmacology (QS World University Rankings 2021).

 For entry in the academic year beginning September 2022, the tuition fees are as follows: